Do punctuation and accents (diacritics) matter when searching HOLLIS?

 - Certain symbols that carry lexical meaning, such as ampersand (&), are searched and matched.

-- If you are working with Korean translations, it’s useful to know that alif cannot be searched as a comma.
+- For Korean: alif cannot be searched as a comma.

 Have another HOLLIS question?
 Our HOLLIS User Guide provides an overview of HOLLIS's features and functions.